noamraph/nix-pills/pills/11-garbage-collector.md

 storage.
 Eventually we may wish to free up some space by removing derivations we no longer need.
 This is the focus of the 11th pill.
-By default, Nix takes a relatively conservative approach when automatically deciding which derivations are \"needed\".
+By default, Nix takes a relatively conservative approach when automatically deciding which derivations are "needed".
 In this pill, we will also see a technique to conduct more destructive upgrade and deletion operations.

 ## How does garbage collection work?

-Programming languages with garbage collectors use the concept of a set of \"garbage collector (or 'GC') roots\" to keep track of \"live\" objects.
-A GC root is an object that is always considered \"live\" (unless explicitly removed as GC root).
-The garbage collection process starts from the GC roots and proceeds by recursively marking object references as \"live\".
+Programming languages with garbage collectors use the concept of a set of "garbage collector (or 'GC') roots" to keep track of "live" objects.
+A GC root is an object that is always considered "live" (unless explicitly removed as GC root).
+The garbage collection process starts from the GC roots and proceeds by recursively marking object references as "live".
 All other objects can be collected and deleted.

 Instead of objects, Nix's garbage collection operates on store paths, [with the GC roots themselves being store